 Crashes involving commercial trucks usually result in much more serious injuries than collisions with passenger vehicles because the trucks are so much heavier and larger than passenger cars.
-The force of these collisions cause much greater damage and are much more dangerous.
+The force of these collisions causes much greater damage and is much more dangerous.
 The more serious the injuries - the more there is at stake.

 To receive fair compensation, an experienced truck accident lawyer will need to explore and resolve complex legal and insurance issues, obtain and preserve important evidence, and understand how federal regulations interact with the rules of the road.
 These are just a few reasons why hiring an experienced truck accident lawyer should be one of your first steps after a truck crash.

 6 Reasons to Hire an Experienced Truck Accident Attorney